-Part 2.24AA of the Act provides a scheme for financial assistance to Australian residents who are victims of an overseas terrorist act.
+Part 2.24AA of the Act provides a scheme for financial assistance to Australian residents who are victims of a declared overseas terrorist act.

-The Act authorises the Prime Minister to declare an overseas terrorist incident to be a 'terrorist act' within the meaning of section 100.1 of the Criminal Code 1995 (the Criminal Code).
-The Australian Victim of Terrorism Overseas Payment (AVTOP) scheme only applies to overseas terrorist acts which are the subject of a declaration by the Prime Minister.
+The Act authorises the Prime Minister to declare an overseas terrorist incident as a 'terrorist act' within the meaning of section 100.1 of the Criminal Code Act 1995 (the Criminal Code) for the purposes of the Australian Victim of Terrorism Overseas Payment (AVTOP) scheme.